 On the other hand, if a current liability item such as accounts payable increases, this is considered a cash inflow, because the company has more cash to keep in its business.
 This is then added to the net income.

 Cash from operations

 When all the adjustments have been made, we arrive at the net cash provided by the company’s operating activities.
-This is not a replacement of net income but a summary of how much cash is generated from the core business.
+This is not a replacement for net income but a summary of how much cash is generated from the core business.